Paul Otto Schallert: Political activism

 Schallert was an avid socialist.
 He was a member of the North Carolina State Executive Committee of the Socialist Party and of the Winston-Salem City Committee of the Socialist Party.
 He was an advocate for the style of medical care provided in the Soviet Union.

 In 1935, Schallert visited the Soviet Union as a representative of the Socialist Party of North Carolina.
 Following his visit, he published a series of essays titled, "Russia: Yesterday, Today, and Tomorrow".

 Personal life and death

 Schallert married his wife, Flora Grace Jackson, on 16 May 1904.
 They had four children.
 One of their children, the chemist Paul O. Schallert, Jr., also collected plant specimens.

 Schallert died at the age of 90 on 30 January 1970 while living in Freehold Township, New Jersey.

 Legacy

 The herbarium of the University of North Carolina at Chapel Hill houses several hundreds of specimens collected by Schallert.
 Throughout his lifetime, his personal collected reached 50,000 specimens.
-The Fort Worth Botanic Garden has archived the Paul O. Schallert Papers, a collection of correspondances between Schallert and other botanists such as Otto Degener.
+The Fort Worth Botanic Garden has archived the Paul O. Schallert Papers, a collection of correspondences between Schallert and other botanists such as Otto Degener.